Planar boundaries and parabolic subgroups: Peripheral Subgroups

 If each of $a$ and $b$ have exactly one preimage in $M$ then the preimage of $ \lbrace a, b \rbrace$ is a cut pair of $M$ consisting of two parabolic points $a'$ and $b'$.
 We claim that this cut pair is inseparable in $M$.
 Note that no cut pair in $M$ has the property that one point is in the limit set of $G_Z$ and the other is not, by inseparability of the limit sets of the edge stabilizers.
 Let $\lbrace c', d' \rbrace$ be any other cut pair of $M$.
 We claim it does not link with $\lbrace a', b' \rbrace$.
 If the pair $\lbrace c',d' \rbrace$ is inseparable then it does not link with $\lbrace a', b' \rbrace$, so we assume $\lbrace c',d' \rbrace$ is separable.
 If $\lbrace c',d' \rbrace$ in the same vertex stabilizer, it is not the limit set of any edge stabilizer, so the image $M \to M_Z$ is injective on the pair $\{c',d'\}$ and maps it to a cut pair in $M_Z$ which links with $\lbrace a,b \rbrace$, contradicting that $\{a,b\}$ is inseparable.
 Therefore $\lbrace c',d' \rbrace$ is not in the limit set of $G_Z$ in $M$.
 Since it is not contained in the limit set of $G_Z$, this pair $\{ c',d' \}$ must be separated from the limit set of $G_Z$ by an inseparable cut pair.
 But then $\{a',b' \}$ does not link with $\{ c',d' \}$.
 Since $\{a',b'\}$ does not link with any other cut pair, it is inseparable, so it is also parabolic.
 We are done in this case.

 Now assume that one of $a$ or $b$, say $a$, was obtained by collapsing the limit set of some edge group in $\mathcal{E}_Z$.
 Then $a$ has valence $2$, and $M_Z \setminus \{a\}$ has two ends.
-Since $M_Z$ has no global cut point, each cut point of $M_Z \setminus \{a\}$ separates these two ends.
-Therefore, the two-point end compactification of $M_Z \setminus\{a\} $ has a linear separation ordering on its cut points (see Hocking--Young \cite[Thm.~2.21]{HockingYoung_Topology}).
+Since $M_Z$ has no cut point, each cut point of $M_Z \setminus \{a\}$ separates these two ends, and the two-point end compactification of $M_Z \setminus\{a\}$ has a linear separation ordering on its cut points.
 Therefore since the $G_Z$--stabilizer of $a$ acts cocompactly on $M_Z \setminus \{a\}$, there exists a cut point of $M_Z \setminus \{a\}$ to the left of $b$ and one to the right of $b$.
 These two points form a cut pair of $M_Z$ which separates $a$ from $b$.
 So $\{ a,b \}$ is not an inseparable cut pair, contradicting our hypothesis.
-It follows that $M_Z$ has no cut pairs, since it is not a circle. \end{proof}
+It follows that $M_Z$ has no cut pairs. \end{proof}